 Then again a lot of American expats don’t want to live in the midst of other Americans.
 As one American expat told me: “When I see gringos it’s like the game ‘you’re getting warmer getting colder’.
 I go other way.
 It’s the old Woody Allen joke: I wouldn’t belong to a club that would have me as a member.
 I didn’t leave America to be in the middle of a bunch of Americans.
 I’d rather go native and live with the locals.”
 And there are thousands of towns in these countries that rarely see a foreigner.

 Yes, down south all foreigners are called gringos sometimes affectionately sometimes not so much.
 There are a lot of Europeans who don’t like the term and think it should be reserved for ugly Americans.
 But down here they are all inclusive.
 If one never lived abroad before it’s challenging and takes some getting used to – constantly being the foreigner, constantly the outsider.
 But it can be done.
 It’s not always easy living in a country as a visitor.
-But it’s always going to be much easier than working and living and working in that country as a foreigner.
+But it’s always going to be much easier than working in that country as a foreigner.

 In these Ecuadorian villages, Americans are building a lot of houses.
 Bricks are going up all over these towns and local builders are busy – they import plumbing fixtures, drywall from North America and Italian marble and tile for those aesthetics American’s just can’t live without.
 They have craftsmen and custom cabinet makers.
-Currently, The gringos are building bigger and better houses than the what the locals have.
+Currently, the gringos are building bigger and better houses than what the locals have.

 One criticism coming from the Ecuadorians is that a lot of these expat Americans have an exaggerated sense of insecurity.
 Many are worried about being robbed, raped, kidnapped and/or having their organs harvested.